 New Works Heading Your Way…

-For your reading pleasure and learning, BelleAire Press wanted you to know about the following books that are nearing publication, all of them will be available as digital publications.
+For your reading pleasure and learning, BelleAire Press wanted you to know about the following books that have been recently published, or are nearing publication, all of them available as digital publications.

 History has never tasted so good! ™

 “The book may be the most detailed history of a Norwegian-American family yet published.
 Flavors of the Fjords exemplifies what dedicated compilers and relatives can do to preserve the knowledge of their family’s complex past.
 This one family’s legacy should inspire others as well.”

 “Flavors” is now available as an EPub.
 You can now read it on your iPhone or iPad.
 The rich color photographs of holiday foods and breathtaking Norway will be yours to enjoy.

 Authentic Fladvad and Bjørke family recipes for over 125 holiday cookies, cakes, breads, toppings, and puddings are interwoven with fascinating bits of Norwegian and Newport, Rhode Island social history.
 These authentic Norwegian recipes reflect the holiday cooking, uniquely Norwegian, brought to America by nearly one million Norwegian immigrants.

 Flavors of the Fjords is the first Norwegian holiday cookbook and includes many cookie and cake recipes never seen in “American” or “Scandinavian” cookbooks.
 Authentic, mouth-watering, easy-to-prepare Norwegian holiday recipes updated (and tested) from an original, 19th-century manuscript cookbook written by a beautiful immigrant to Newport , Marie Fladvad Cottrell.

 The BelleAire Press “Cat-itorial Review Board” recently granted its CRB Seal of Excellence to a new work of feline historic fiction by Faith R. Connors, author of Flavors of the Fjords and Love, Midgie.